THE ASCENSIONIST MUSIC VIDEO

 The heavens open for a moment.

-The veil lifts, and the heavens momentarily reveal themselves, a fleeting vision of something beyond the temporal, radiant and out of reach.
+The veil lifts and the firmament briefly reveals itself.
+A fleeting vision of something beyond the temporal.
+Radiant and out of reach.

-The daughters of Atlas rise upon the shoulder of the bull, the Pleiades, calling like sirens to any who still possess ears to hear.
+The daughters of Atlas rise upon the shoulder of the bull.
+The Pleiades call like sirens to any who still possess ears to hear.

 But ascent requires presence, not just vision.